Manny-Brar/manny-brar.github.io/index.md

 ---

-### Web Scraping F1 race results and exploring Snowflake
+### Web Scraping F1 Race Results and Exploring Snowflake
 I completed all the web scraping and data cleaning utilizing python and BeautifulSoup within the Jupyter environment and saved the final dataframe as a csv file in a S3 bucket.
 Next, I connected to the S3 bucket with a Snowflake data warehouse created a database and tables.
 I utilized SQL to create some visualizations within the Snowflake environment.
 Finally, I connected my data warehouse to Tableau and created a simple dashboard of my analysis and exploration to be able to visualize my findings in more depth.

 [Web Scraping F1 Race results and exploring Snowflake](images/f1_prezi.pdf)